Real Estate Law

 Real estate laws are state-specific and depend on where you live and the location of the property.
 It is important to talk to a real estate professional in your area to get the best legal advice for your situation.

-Warranty deeds are designed to protect the buyer from any problems that might arise in the context of a real estate transaction.
-Used most frequently in the buying and selling of real estate, warranty deeds not only transfer ownership of real estate from seller to buyer, but these legal documents constitute explicit warranties, or promises, that the seller is making to the buyer regarding the real estate transaction.
-For instance, warranty deeds typically contain a provision that the buyer is transferring good title to the real estate to the seller, i.e. that there are no conflicting claims of ownership or problems with the seller’s title to the real estate.
+Warranty deeds are designed to protect the buyer from any problems that might arise in the context of title to your real estate.
+Used most frequently in the buying and selling of real estate, warranty deeds not only transfer ownership of real estate from seller to buyer, but these legal documents constitute explicit warranties, or promises, that the seller is making to the buyer regarding the title to the property.

 Similarly, grant deeds are legal documents that transfer ownership of real estate from seller to buyer.
 As is the case with warranty deeds, grant deeds contain promises that the seller has good title to the real estate, and that the seller has not already transferred the title to another person or entity.
 The major difference between grant deeds and warranty deeds is that where promises are explicitly made in warranty deeds, grant deeds contain only implicit promises.